 We’ll sketch out the intuition for why this implementation satisfies these properties in this section.
 Let’s first talk about acyclic dataflow graphs (those without any iterate / feedback edges).
 In this setting, the progress and termination requirements turn into a set of restrictions on what operators and edges can’t do.
 Operators have to:

-• produce a bounded number of outputs for each input.
-This isn’t a big restriction logically because we’ve only ever been dealing with finite collections, but it means that operators cannot send, for example [('troll', 0)] an infinite number of times.
+• Produce a bounded number of outputs for each input.
+This isn’t a big restriction logically because we’ve only ever been dealing with finite collections, but it means that operators cannot send, for example [(troll, 0)] an infinite number of times.
 Similarly, operators cannot send an unbounded number of output frontier updates in response to any individual input frontier update.

-• yield executing after a finite amount of time.
+• Yield executing after a finite amount of time.
 In other words, each operator’s run function has to return after a bounded amount of time.

-• eventually produce outputs differences in response to input differences and eventually advance output frontiers as they receive input frontier updates.
+• Eventually produce outputs differences in response to input differences and eventually advance output frontiers as they receive input frontier updates.
 Operators aren’t allowed to sit and do nothing for an unbounded amount of time.

 Similarly, dataflow edges have to eventually send data sent from a source operator/user input to the intended destination operator in a finite amount of time, and are not allowed to delay sending data forever.

 Roughly, any acyclic dataflow graphs where all operators and edges are subject to the restrictions above will eventually produce all outputs at all closed versions.
 This isn’t a formal mathematical statement, but the intuition here is that all operators will receive a finite number of inputs, and eventually produce a finite number of outputs and none of those outputs can result in any more inputs for that operator (because there are no cycles).
-Therefore, after a finite amount of time has elapsed, all operators should have produced their outputs stopped doing additional work.
+Therefore, after a finite amount of time has elapsed, all operators should have produced their outputs and stopped doing additional work.
 Again, this is just sketching out the intuition and this is not a formal proof.

 Putting that aside, say we know that a given iterative computation will in fact terminate on a given input.
-We would know that the computation has terminated at a given version once it stops producing more output differences at that version, which is just another way to say — we know f^n(x) is the fixpoint of applying f to x because f^n(x) == f^n+1(x) == ...f^infinity(x).
+We would know that the computation has terminated at a given version once it stops producing more output differences at that version, which is just another way to say — we know f^n(x) is the fixed point of applying f to x because f^n(x) == f^n+1(x) == ...f^infinity(x).
 So our condition for knowing that an input at version v has finished iterating occurs when we no longer have any more difference collections at versions (v, _) flowing through the dataflow graph.
 We have a wrinkle to sort out here — some dataflow graphs might produce outputs that are logically equivalent to an empty collection, but are physically non-empty.

 Consider the following example: